Farhan2323/CodeNames-Clue-Gen/README.md

 WEBSITE IS LIVE @ https://code-names-clue-gen.vercel.app/

+Note: Due to limited resourcing on the server side, start-up and generation on the first go may take some time.
+Please be patient and feel free to reach out about any improvements!!

 A Full-Stack application that acts as a "Spymaster" for the board game Codenames.
 It uses Global Vectors for Word Representation (GloVe) to find semantic relationships between words and generate the optimal clue.
 ## 💡 The Problem